Elegant Angel: Films

 Elegant Angel has produced several multi-award-winning film series including Buttwoman, Big Wet Asses, Cumback Pussy, and the Sodomania series.
 Several EA films were included in AVN's book on the Top 500 Greatest Films.

 In 1993 Collins bribed a Hungarian transport official to allow him to film Buttwoman Does Budapest on the city's busiest Number 18 tram, as it travelled through the Taban Park neighborhood.
 The bribe was US$100 and a box of chocolates, and Collins became the first American pornography director to film in Budapest.
 The film starred Collins' wife Tianna, and features public sex scenes in front of the city's main tourist attractions.

 Niche-themed series that followed the 2004 hiatus included Cum Drenched Tits, teen-themed films like It's a Daddy Thing, and ethnic-themed releases like Up That Black Ass, Big Black Wet Asses and Latin Booty Worship.

-Some of Elegant Angels' most successful series have focussed on the niche of female ejaculation.
+Some of Elegant Angel's most successful series have focused on the niche of female ejaculation.
 Squirtwoman was the first, followed by Swallow My Squirt, Flower's Squirt Shower starring Flower Tucci, Cum Rain Cum Shine and Squirt in My Gape.

-More recent series include Blow it Out Your Ass, which focusses on milk enemas and anal creampies, and the snowballing line, Sperm Swappers.
+More recent series include Blow it Out Your Ass, which focuses on milk enemas and anal creampies, and the snowballing line, Sperm Swappers.

 Actresses

-Actresses who have starred in EA films include; Cytherea, Flower Tucci, Brianna Love, Jada Fire, Alexis Texas, and Riley Reign.
+Actresses who have starred in EA films include Cytherea, Flower Tucci, Brianna Love, Jada Fire, Alexis Texas, and Riley Reign.
 English star Nici Sterling appeared in many of the company's earlier films.

 Tiana Lynn starred in Cum Rain Cum Shine in 2004.
 She then started working for the company behind the scenes, as a receptionist and in public relations.
 Lynn quit performing in February 2006 to work in Elegant Angels' sales department full-time.